fletta/FIG-AI-Preferences/README.md

 # FIG-AI Preferences

-This repository contains scaffolding for experiments investigating the stability of preferences elicited from language models.
-The work draws on two proposals for testing context-invariance using lottery-certainty equivalents and contextual bandit tasks.
+So far, this repository contains scaffolding for experiments investigating the stability of preferences elicited from language models.
+The work tests context-invariance using lottery-certainty equivalents and contextual bandit tasks.

 ## Repository layout